 Caminito del Rey is an unforgettable experience.
 A trail of breathtaking views that winds through the El Chorro Gorge.
 Located in the province of Málaga, it is one of the most popular day trips from Málaga.

-The trail itself is perfectly safe and suitable for children (if you are afraid of heights, you will have to overcome a lot on some sections).
+The trail itself is absolutely safe and suitable for children (entry is allowed for children over 8 years of age).
 The trail leads around rock walls with views of cascading waterfalls and piercingly clear water.
 If you’re lucky, you may also spot wild animals such as the local goats and eagles.

 16. Zahara de la Sierra